Vedantjavade/demo-github/README.md

 # demo-github
-This is demo of GitHub
+This is demo of GitHub..